LinineTy/LinineTy/README.md

 ### Hi there 👋

-My name is laifangrong.I'm from China,now is a college student in Zhejiang University of Science and Technology.You can use wechat "wxid_jwolb8yaml8b22" contact me.
+My name is laifangrong,a college student in Zhejiang University of Science and Technology.

+You can use wechat "wxid_jwolb8yaml8b22" contact me.

 working on industrial design